 - Can ‘Linux’ give you good battery life?

 Below are two screenshots from my latest Ubuntu 17.10 review.
-First screenshot shows the power usage before installing ‘tlp’ and the second one shows the readings after installing it (the pictures say it all):
+The first screenshot shows the power usage before installing ‘tlp’ and the second one shows the readings after installing it (the pictures say it all):

 sudo apt update